near/core-contracts/lockup/README.md

 ### Guarantees

 With the guarantees from the staking pool contracts, whitelist and voting contract, the lockup contract provides the following guarantees:
-- The contract can't lose tokens using staking access key or block main access key.
-(Except for tokens spent on gas)
+- The owner can not lose tokens or block contract operations by using methods under staking section.
-- The owner can't prevent foundation from withdrawing the unvested balance in case of termination.
+- The owner can not prevent foundation from withdrawing the unvested balance in case of termination.
-- The owner can't withdraw tokens locked due to lockup period, disabled transfers or vesting schedule.
+- The owner can not withdraw tokens locked due to lockup period, disabled transfers or vesting schedule.
 - The owner can withdraw rewards from staking pool, before tokens are unlocked, unless the vesting termination prevents it.
 - The owner should be able to add a full access key to the account, once all tokens are vested, unlocked and transfers are enabled.

+## Change Log

+### `0.2.0`

+- Replaced owner's access keys with the owner's account.
+The access is now controlled through the predecessor account ID similar to NEAR foundation access.
+  This allows to be more flexible with the account access including multi-sig implementation.
+- The lockup contract account should not have any access keys until the account is fully vested and unlocked.
+  Only then the owner can add the full access key.
+- Removed methods for adding and removing staking/main access keys.
+- Added a view method to get the account ID of the owner.

 ## Interface